Chrysocephalum semipapposum: Inflorescence

 The floral display of the Chrysocephalum semipapposum is a corymb, or a cluster of flowers that form a flat head and can be up to 10 cm in diameter.
 The corymb of the Chrysocephalum semipapposum contains 70 capitula, or flowering shoots which gives the appearance of a single flower.
 The colour of the capitula can occur from a lemon shade to a common orange shade.
 These flower heads are compact clusters and are surrounded by bracts.
 Bracts are an adapted leaf which surrounds the flower with a woolly grey appearance.

 Stems

 These corymbs are found on leafy branches, which give a silver-grey appearance.
 This appearance is due to silky glandular hairs which covers the stems and foliage of Chrysocephalum semipapposum.
 The slender and erect stems grow from the base of the plant.
-The leaves are linear in shape and are 0.2-5cm long and 1-2mm wide.
+The leaves are linear in shape and are 0.2–5 cm long and 1-2mm wide.
 The leaves decrease in size towards the tip of the stem and can end in a sharp or a long, drawn-out point.
 The leaves are flat and are denser towards to bottom of the plant.

 The upright stems grow from the base of the plant.